Leadership in the Sea Services: The Junior Officers' Perspective

 Selection Process: The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two members of the Naval Institute's Editorial Board and four subject experts.
 All essays will be judged in the blind -- i.e., the Proceedings staff members and judges will not know the authors of the essays.

-Announcement of the Winners: Prize winners will be announced in the December 2015 Proceedings.
+Announcement of the Winners: The winning essays will be announced in the January 2019 issue of Proceedings.

 About Naval Institute Essay Contests